jsonresume/resume-schema/README.md

 ### Contribute

 We encourage anyone who's interested in participating in the formation of this standard, to join us on IRC, and/or to join the discussions [here on GitHub](https://github.com/jsonresume/resume-schema/issues).
-Also feel free to fork this project and submit new ideas that you feel are a needed addition to the jsonresume standard.
+Also feel free to fork this project and submit new ideas that you feel are a needed in addition to the JSON Resume Schema standard.
 To make sure all formatting is kept in check, please install the [EditorConfig plugin](http://editorconfig.org/) for your editor of choice.

 ### Versioning